For More Information and photos about the 1st Battalion, 77th

 instruments."

-system specialist, Bravo Battery, 1st Battalion, 77th Field Artillery
+tactical system specialist, Bravo Battery, 1st Battalion, 77th Field

-Regiment, plays on his guitar during some spare time here, August 22.
-Wells
+Artillery Regiment, plays on his guitar during some spare time here, August

-plays a song he wrote, "Makes Me Stronger," while Soldiers take a
+22. Wells plays a song he wrote, "Makes Me Stronger," while

 the guitar could warp or bend and my strings can rust and break," he